the-turing-way/the-turing-way/book/website/communication/citable/citable-cite.md

 To make your code citable, through an automated publication of your Gitlab repository to [Zenodo](https://zenodo.org/):

 - Create a file to tell people how to cite your software.
 Use this [handy guide](https://citation-file-format.github.io/cff-initializer-javascript/) to format the file.
-- Convert your `citation.cff` file to `.zenodo.json`, this file tells Zenodo what information or metadata you want to include with your software.
+- Convert your `citation.cff` file to `.zenodo.json`.
+This file tells Zenodo what information or metadata you want to include with your software.

     ```bash
     pip install cffconvert